oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side-architecture.md

 ##App Modules
 App modules are atomic parts of general application, responsible for:

- * defining global view (which lives beside active controller);
+ * defining global view (which live beside active controller);
  * register handlers in `mediator` (see [Chaplin.mediator](http://docs.chaplinjs.org/chaplin.mediator.html));
  * and do all actions which precede creating an instance of application.

 App modules are not actually modules, they export nothing.
-It's `requirejs()` just call which is executed right before the application is started.
+It's `requirejs()` just call, which is executed right before the application is started.

 App modules are declared in `requirejs.yml` configuration file, in custom section `appmodules`:
 ```